ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 For many experiments, a p-value threshold is established for hypothesis testing, and significance is reported against this threshold.
 There are some well-documented issues with this, but the convention is held strongly.

-For large clinical trials where the incidence of disease is uncertain, statistical power is estimated before hand to assure that a certain number of cases occurs.
+For large clinical trials where the incidence of disease is uncertain, statistical power is estimated beforehand to ensure that a certain number of cases occurs.

 ### References